lclarfel/codym-analysis/README.md

 |:--:|
 | *Normative CODYM of the Supreme Court Corpus* |

 This code is still very much in development, and comes with no guarantees.
-For more information on CODYM analysis and how to interpret a CODYM, see our [preprint](https://arxiv.org/abs/2010.05164) on this novel method and an example application in the study of serious illness communication.
+For more information on CODYM analysis, how to interpret a CODYM model, and an example application in the study of serious illness communication, see [our paper in PLOS ONE](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0253124).
+Extended analytical techniques using CODYM analysis are included in our [preprint](https://arxiv.org/abs/2010.05164).